perseids-project/perseids_docs/INSTALL.md

 /db/app/align-editsentence-perseids-test.xml

-Restore from this zip using the eXist client Tools/Restore
+Restore from this zip using the eXist client Tools/Restore (or use command line restore option  I think usr/local/exist/bin/backup.sh -u admin -r master.zip should work but didn't test)

 TODO Verify that the basics of the editor are working via the following URLS:

 ## Setup Annotation Sources

 TODO (this isn't specific to the rails 3 setup so for now just use the annot sources from the live environment see below under application config).
+Will need to be addressed for the production setup.

 # Setup LLT segtok and tokenize services